-Fitness to Practise

-Friend

-Hearing

-'Hearings' are the University's formal mechanism for considering an allegation made by one party against another.

-Independent Manager

-a senior member of staff who, under the Student Complaint Procedure, determines whether there are grounds for a potential Category B complaint to be considered in accordance with the University's staff management procedures.

-Leave of Absence a disciplinary penalty resulting in the suspension of studies and all associated activities at the University on the basis of health grounds.
-This may be subject to qualification such as permission to attend for the purpose of examination, or other form of assessment.
+- Leave of Absence a disciplinary penalty resulting in the suspension of studies and all associated activities at the University on the basis of health grounds.
+This may be subject to qualification such as permission to attend for the purpose of examination, or other form of assessment. - Malicious intent to cause harm or distress - Materiallyof meaningful significance to the case, as opposed toRelevantinformation that is irrelevant or of such a minor nature ithas no significant impact on the case. - Misconduct Any behaviour outlined in Section 3, Appendix 2 which can lead to disciplinary action. - Module units of learning that have specified learning outcomes and a specified volume of credit at one level only.
+Each module successfully completed at a level contributes to a number of credits as determined at the validation of the programme. - Non-engagement when a student has not attended for 4 consecutive weeks of scheduled, monitored activity, and failed to meaningfully respond to any attempts by programme staff or personal tutors to engage them.

-Malicious

-intent to cause harm or distress

-Materially Relevant

-of meaningful significance to the case, as opposed to information that is irrelevant or of such a minor nature it has no significant impact on the case.

-Misconduct

-Any behaviour outlined in Section 3, Appendix 2 which can lead to disciplinary action.

-Module

-units of learning that have specified learning outcomes and a specified volume of credit at one level only.
-Each module successfully completed at a level contributes to a number of credits as determined at the validation of the programme.

-Non-engagement

-when a student has not attended for 4 consecutive weeks of scheduled, monitored activity, and failed to meaningfully respond to any attempts by programme staff or personal tutors to engage them.

-Office of the Independent Adjudicator (OIA)

-an independent body for Higher Education whose role is to externally review complaints by students against their University.
+Office of thean independent body for Higher Education whose role isIndependentto externally review complaints by students against theirAdjudicator (OIA)University.

-Personal Tutor

-a member of the teaching staff or another appropriate tutor as designated by the Director of Programmes or the Programme Leader, who is responsible for providing appropriate support to their tutees either directly or by signposting students to the advice and support available to them across the University.
+Personal Tutor a member of the teaching staff or another appropriate tutor as designated by the Director of Programmes or the Programme Leader, who is responsible for providing appropriate support to their tutees either directly or by signposting students to the advice and support available to them across the University.
 Personal tutors also support students to engage with and understand the factors contributing to academic success and employability.